mjkern/67272phase5/README.md

 - Your db:populate script may or may not mark empoyees as active or inactive.
 For reporting purposes, employees with a null field are generally treated as inactive by my application, but this is not an ideal way to handle it for a number of reasons.
 I would encourage you to make sure that all users are either active or inactive, but if you don't I would ask for some a little ui/ux leaway where relavent.
 See my piazza post if you're interested.
 - I used the chartkick gem in addition to many that were recommended by prof h.
 It is awesome - would highly recommend
+- Generally customers only see inactive items when viewing their past orders.
+Trying to order inactive items will fail, and can cause problems with the shipping list as well.

 Other stuff that I don't care if you read: